Here’s a question that we’ve all asked before – are we smart?

 Instead, take these standardized tests that could really give you an insight into how smart you truly are.

-It’s not how smart you are, but how are you smart.– Jim Kwik, Author of Mindvalley’s Superbrain Program
+It’s not how smart you are, but how are you smart.– Jim Kwik, trainer of Mindvalley’s Superbrain Quest

 What/Who Is Mensa?